Shaunakrane914/Food-Management/README.md

-# Food Website - Database Setup Guide
+# Food Website - FastAPI & ML Setup Guide

 ## Overview
-This is a Flask-based food management system that handles menu generation, BOM (Bill of Materials) calculations, and inventory management.
-The application uses MySQL databases for data storage.
+This is a FastAPI-based food management system that handles menu generation, BOM (Bill of Materials) calculations, inventory management, and includes a machine learning model (Pax ML) to predict meal attendance (pax).
+The application uses MySQL databases for data storage and SQLite for ML settings.

 ## Prerequisites
 - Python 3.8 or higher